-The Province of British Columbia is divided into twenty-seven regional districts, each governed by a regional board consisting of representatives of its member municipalities and unincorporated areas.
-There is also one regional municipality (Northern Rockies Regional Municipality) that functions similarly to a regional district, but is governed by a municipal council.
+The Province of British Columbia is divided into twenty-seven regional districts, each governed by a regional board consisting of representatives of its member municipalities, electoral areas, and in some cases, Treaty First Nations.
+There is one regional municipality (Northern Rockies Regional Municipality) that functions similarly to a regional district but is governed by a municipal council.

-There are thirty-nine members of the MFA, appointed by the regional boards, with the number of members to which a regional district is entitled based upon its population.
-These thirty-nine members then, through an election, choose a chair for the MFA's Board of Trustees.
+There are 40 members of the MFA who are appointed by the regional boards.
+The number of members a regional district is entitled to have on the MFA is based on the regional district's population.

-The executive and administrative powers of the MFA are exercised and performed by a Board of Trustees consisting of the Chair and nine other members, elected annually.
-The Capital Regional District is guaranteed one trustee and the Metro Vancouver Regional District is guaranteed four trustees, while the residual five trustees are elected from the remaining regional districts at large.
+The executive and administrative powers of the MFA are exercised and performed by a Board of Trustees consisting of the Chair and nine other members who are elected annually by the members.
+The Capital Regional District is guaranteed one trustee and the Metro Vancouver Regional District is guaranteed four trustees.
+The residual five trustees are elected from the remaining regional districts at large.